A Chord Exercise on Guitar: Play All 7 Chords of a Major Scale Staying in 1 Position.

 This is a great test to see how well you really know your fretboard and your harmony.

-It’s also a fun exercises though: that will greatly improve your chord knowledge.
+It’s also a fun exercise though: that will greatly improve your chord knowledge.

 If you get stuck on a chord somewhere in the exercise, see if you can assemble the notes for that chord together in that location on the neck.